 First, you will need to consider how you are going to acquire data, from where or whom, what kind of data you're going to be collecting, how much of it there will be, and what formats it will be in.

-An example could be that you are doing interviews which will be recorded.
+For example, let's say you are doing interviews which will be recorded.
 For this, you will likely need the recordings and they will be saved as audio files which could be .mp3 .mp4 .wav .wma etc. You may then decide that you'll need transcripts of the interviews so you can analyse the interviews and grab quotes or compare them for themes.
 Will these transcripts be .pdf .doc .rtf or some other format?

 While you may not have all these answers yet, fill in what you do know, and add to it as you go.
 A data management plan can change over time, but it is always a useful roadmap.